p-bizouard/CloudBackup/README.md

 CloudBackup is a backup software for cloud data.
 It can backup:

 -   Openstack servers
--   MySQL databases with ssh gateway
+-   MySQL databases (direct connection or with ssh gateway)
+-   Custom remote command by ssh
+-   Remote directory mounted with sshfs
+-   Remote directory backuped by restic if restic is locally available

 CloudBackup can store data with Restic